Jet pack: Yves Rossy's jet wingpack

 Swiss ex-military and commercial pilot Yves Rossy developed and built a winged pack with rigid aeroplane-type carbon-fiber wings spanning about 8 ft and four small kerosene-burning Jetcat P400 jet engines underneath; these engines are large versions of a type designed for model aeroplanes.
 He wears a heat-resistant suit similar to that of a firefighter or racing driver to protect him from the hot jet exhaust.
 Similarly, to further protect the wearer, the engines are modified by adding a carbon fiber heat shield extending the jet nozzle around the exhaust tail.

 Rossy claims to be "the first person to gain altitude and maintain a stable horizontal flight thanks to aerodynamic carbon foldable wings", which are folded by hinges at their midpoint.
 After being lifted to altitude by a plane, he ignites the engines just before he exits the plane with the wings folded.
 The wings unfold while in free-fall, and he then can fly horizontally for several minutes, landing with the help of a parachute.
-He achieves true controlled flight using his body and a hand throttle to maneuver; jet wingsuits use small turbojets, but differ from other aircraft in that the fuselage and flight control surfaces consist of a human.
+He achieves true controlled flight using his body and a hand throttle to maneuver.

+Jet wingsuits use small turbojets, but differ from other aircraft in that the fuselage and flight control surfaces consist of a human.

 The system is said by Rossy to be highly responsive and reactive in flight, to the point where he needs to closely control his head, arm and leg movements to avoid an uncontrolled spin.
 The engines on the wing must be aligned precisely during set-up, also to prevent instability.
 An electronic starter system ensures that all four engines ignite simultaneously.
 In the event of a spin, the wing unit can be detached from the pilot, and pilot and wing unit descend to Earth separately, each with a parachute.

 Since 2007, Rossy has conducted some of his flight tests from a private airfield, Skydive Empuriabrava, in Empuriabrava (Girona, Costa Brava), Spain.
 Rossy's jet pack was exhibited on 18 April 2008 on the opening day of the 35th Exhibition of Inventions at Geneva.
 Rossy and his sponsors spent over $190,000 to build the device.
 His first successful trial flight was on 24 June 2004 near Geneva, Switzerland.
 Rossy has made more than 30 powered flights since.
 In November 2006 he flew with a later version of his jet pack.
 On 14 May 2008 he made a successful 6-minute flight from the town of Bex near Lake Geneva.
 He exited a Pilatus Porter at 7500 ft with his jet pack.
 It was the first public demonstration before the world's press.
-He made effortless loops from one side of the Rhone valley to the other and rose 2600 ft.
+He made seemingly effortless loops from one side of the Rhone valley to the other and rose 2600 ft.

 It has been claimed that the military was impressed and asked for prototypes for the powered wings, but that Rossy kindly refused the request stating that the device was only intended for aviation enthusiasts.